pcasaes/hexoids/bots/README.md

 Copy the file `settings.local.sample.js` to `settings.local.js`.
-Edit the file to make sure the server's endpoint is correct as well as the number of desired bots.
+Edit the file to make sure the server's endpoint is correct as well as the number of desired bots and workers (these are threads).

 # Run